-5.0 OCCUPATIONAL INTERNAL DOSE
+4.0 OCCUPATIONAL INTERNAL DOSE

 The radionuclides of interest for internal dose at Ames Laboratory are uranium, thorium, tritium, and fission products.
-Based on the Evaluation Report for Petition SEC-00038 (NIOSH 2006) for the period from January 1, 1942, through December 31, 1954, it was determined that internal doses from the production and casting of thorium metal for DOE employees or DOE contractor or subcontractor employees who worked in Chemistry Annex 1 (also known as the old women's gymnasium and Little Ankeny), Chemistry Annex 2, Chemistry Building (now Gilman Hall), Research Building, or the Metallurgical Building (now Harley Wilhelm Hall) for a number of workdays that total at least 250 workdays, cannot be reconstructed.
+Based on the Evaluation Report for Petition SEC-00038 (NIOSH 2006) for the period from January 1, 1942, through December 31, 1954, it was determined that internal doses from the production and casting of thorium metal for DOE employees or DOE contractor or subcontractor employees who worked in Chemistry Annex 1 (also known as the old women's gymnasium and Little Ankeny), Chemistry Annex 2, Chemistry Building (now Gilman Hall), Research Building, or the Metallurgical Building (now Harley Wilhelm Hall), cannot be reconstructed.
 Therefore, only doses from thorium contamination left over after 1954 are addressed here.

-Additionally, based on the Evaluation Report for Petition SEC-00075 (NIOSH 2007c) for the period from January 1, 1955, through December 31, 1970, it was determined that internal doses from the maintenance and renovation activities of the thorium production areas in Wilhelm Hall (a.k.a. the Metallurgy Building or "Old" Metallurgy Building) cannot be reconstructed for sheet metal workers, physical plant maintenance and associated support staff (includes all maintenance shop personnel of Ames Laboratory) and supervisory staff who were monitored, or should have been monitored, and who were employed for at least 250 workdays.
+In addition, based on the Evaluation Report for Petition SEC-00075 (NIOSH 2007b) for the period from January 1, 1955, through December 31, 1970, it was determined that internal doses from the maintenance and renovation activities of the thorium production areas in Wilhelm Hall (a.k.a. the Metallurgy Building or "Old" Metallurgy Building) cannot be reconstructed for sheet metal workers, physical plant maintenance and associated support staff (includes all maintenance shop personnel of Ames Laboratory) and supervisory staff who were monitored, or should have been monitored.
 Therefore, internal doses from these activities to this class of workers cannot be assessed using the approach described in Section 5.2 below.